MarkSherstan/Thesis-UAV_Localization_Control_Payload/README.md

 python sim_vehicle.py -v ArduCopter -L UChicago
 ```

 Once the simulator is running.
-Open another command line and navigate to the following directory and run the program to test your control scheme.
+Open another command line and navigate to the following directory and run the program to test the control scheme.

 ```
 cd UAV-Sampling-Control-System/ultrasonicPositionControl/offboard-python/